-The following article was reprinted with permission from CFC Solutions News Bulletin, 17 January 2017, Vol. 19, No. 2.
+The following article is reprinted with permission from CFC Solutions Newsletter (17 January 2017, Vol.19, No.2)

 Capital credits retired by not-for-profit electric distribution cooperatives in 2015 topped $1 billion for the first time, according to recently published data from NRECA, with patronage capital retirements over the past five years increasing about 10 percent annually on average (see chart in full online and print versions).
 The tally translates into a whopping cumulative total capital credits payout for electric cooperative consumers—nearly $14 billion returned by distribution systems since 1988.